-- reduce the impact of a flare and the severity of symptoms
+- reduce the effect of a flare and the severity of symptoms

 - limit permanent joint damage

 Treatment can help manage symptoms during a flare and improve the overall outlook of psoriasis and PsA.
-Following the treatment plan can help reduce the risk of a flare.
+Following a treatment plan can also help reduce the risk of a flare.